RingCentral vs Zoom: Which is Best in 2023?

 RingCentral Office is a better contender in terms of security.

-Bottom line is that you should make the final choice based on your requirements, and any preferences you might have.
+The bottom line is that you should make the final choice based on your requirements and preferences.